mo-mar/website-refresh-2020/src/blog/reduce.md

 Now that I’ve gone through this mental exercise and written about it, I realize two very important things:

 1. Reduce’s name makes a lot more sense when I think of it in food terms.
 It's like a giant pot.
 You throw in a bunch of stuff, and it reduces them into one value.
+What the pot does is what you define in your reducer function.

 2. This very well could be the first time the word `lettucecabbagepotatobroccoli` is seen on the internet.

+What a day.
 I now understand what `reduce()` does, and we've made internet culinary history.